CLIMADA-project/climada_python/doc/guide/install.rst

    .. code-block:: shell

-      conda activate climada_env
+      mamba activate climada_env

-#. :ref:`Update the conda environment and CLIMADA <update-climada>`.
+#. :ref:`Update the Conda environment and CLIMADA <update-climada>`.

 #.
-Anaconda will notify you if it is not up-to-date.
+Conda will notify you if it is not up-to-date.
    In this case, follow its instructions to update it.
    Then, repeat the last step and update the environment and CLIMADA (again).